madsobitsoe/Slattenlangpat/README.md

 let H = (65 + 7) in let e = 101 in let l = 108 in let o = 111 in let nl = 10 in \
 (print H) + (print e) + (print l) + (print l) + (print o) + (print nl)
 ```
+(The let-binding version doesn't work in the compiler - yet).
 ## Building
 You will probably not want to.